Homepage Performance vs. Conversion: Finding the Balance

 - Testimonials

-Performance cost: Can be massive Conversion impact: High for complex products
+Performance cost: can be massive.
+Conversion impact: high for complex products.

-Action: Lazy load, use efficient encoding, consider on-demand loading
+Action: lazy load, use efficient encoding, consider on-demand loading.

 Stock photos: